Quality

 Tool 4: Regression Suite ($0.35/suite)

-The Regression Suite extends the Test Runner with historical comparison.
+The Regression Suite extends the Deploy Guard with historical comparison.
 It runs the same test cases and adds a classification layer: was this test passing before?
 Is it failing now?
 Each test gets one of six statuses:

 Automatic previous result injection